manassaloi/manassaloi.github.io/pow.md

   - GoRide Hemat in Indonesia.
   - Redesign of GoSend.
   - Saved addresses improvement in GoSend.
-  - Reduction of defect rate.
+  - Reduction of defect rate in Transport products.
   - Cashless tipping.
   - Tipping feature in Singapore and Vietnam.
   - Voucher calculation optimisations.